brunomdb/PersonalizeHandsOnLab/README.md

 ![](images/appRecNoModels.png)

-Whilst this application could be deployed anywhere, it uses both an EC2 Amazon Machine Image (AMI) and RDS Snapshot that have been stored in the North Virgina Region of AWS (us-east-1).
+Whilst this application could be deployed anywhere, it uses both an EC2 Amazon Machine Image (AMI) and RDS Snapshot that have been stored in the North Virginia Region of AWS (us-east-1).
 Hence, please make sure that the Region selected in the AWS Console is alway **US East (N.Virginia)**, as shown in the following diagram.
-The workshop will only function correctly if the EC2 configuration, CloudFormation template executiion and SageMaker notebook are all using this AWS Region.
+The workshop will only function correctly if the EC2 configuration, CloudFormation template execution and SageMaker notebook are all using this AWS Region.

 ![](images/personalize-guide-img01.png)